mdaveijk/S3-Portfolio/README.md

 **[⬆️ Back to Table of Contents](#table-of-contents)**
 # 4. Reflection

+This section looks back on the entire semester and I talk about what I have learned from things that went well, didn't work out so well and what my next steps will be.

 ## 4.1 What went well

 <!-- I learned a lot of new things.
 Worked with several new technologies and programs.  -->

+This semester I aimed to be a generalist.
+And I feel like I succeeded at doing so.
+I wanted to expand my boundaries and try a lot of new things: (Java, React, MongoDB, Keycloak, Figma, Microservices, to name a few).
+I also spend less time on a problem than usual, which is a huge improvement for me because in the past I would not move on to other things unless the problem at hand was fixed.

 ## 4.2 What could have gone better

 <!-- TODO Analysis Paralysis -->
+I have the tendency to get overwhelmed easily (as stated in the previous reflection).
+I tried to find ways to mitigate this later on in the semester.
+Playing it safe instead of envisioning some big project; as creativity can be both a blessing and a curse.
+But how do you know you're stuck in a loop when you think you're taking the right path?
+This semester taught me that I'm sometimes scared of bringing the new things I learned into practice, which brings me back to the cycle of analysis paralysis, a term often heard in the world of software development.

 ## 4.3 Next steps

+The section about "Before the Project" in the book The Pragmatic Programmer helped me find a way to deal with a lot of the problems I struggled with.
+I learned that delivering something that doesn't suffice is always better than not to deliver something.

 **[⬆️ Back to Table of Contents](#table-of-contents)**